Professor, Feinstein Center for Neuroscience, The Feinstein Institute for Medical Research

 Professor, Neurosurgery and Otolaryngology/Head and Neck Surgery, Hofstra Northwell School of Medicine

 Phone: (212) 434-3900

-Dr. John Boockvar is director of the Brain Tumor Center, Pituitary/Neuroendocrine Center and the Acoustic Neuroma Program of the Division of Neurological Surgery and the New York Head and Neck Institute at Lenox Hill and Manhattan Eye, Ear and Throat Hospitals.
-Dr. Boockvar is an investigator in the Laboratory of Brain Tumor Biology and Therapy in the Center of Cell Biology, Oncology and Neuroscience at the Feinstein Institute for Medical Research.
-Dr. Boockvar also directs the Brain Tumor Biotech Center at the Institute.
-Dr. Boockvar is a professor of Neurological Surgery at the Hofstra Northwell School of Medicine.
+John A. Boockvar, MD is vice chair of the Department of Neurosurgery at Lenox Hill Hospital, director of the Brain Tumor Center, and the Pituitary/Neuroendocrine Center of the Division of Neurological Surgery and the New York Head and Neck Institute at Lenox Hill and Manhattan Eye, Ear and Throat Hospitals.
+Dr. Boockvar is also a professor of Neurological Surgery and Otolaryngology/Head and Neck Surgery at Hofstra Northwell School of Medicine, and a professor at the Feinstein Institute for Medical Research where he directs the Laboratory for Brain Tumor Biology and Therapy.

 Dr. Boockvar currently co-directs the Laboratory for Brain Tumor Biology and Therapy at the Feinstein Institute for Medical Research.
 His laboratory interests have focused on adult human neural stem cell biology as it relates to brain tumor formation and resistance to therapy.
 Dr. Boockvar is a world expert on blood brain barrier disruption to improve the delivery of therapeutics to the human brain.